 When you hire me as your novel editor, I’ll push you to produce a piece of work that balances emotional resonance with commercial appeal.

-Why?
+Why this shift towards editorial agents?
 The publishing industry is in flux right now.
 Houses have been restructuring, having layoffs, piling more work on their remaining staff.
 Editors, associate editors and editorial assistants are finding themselves faced with a lot more to do, including all sorts of in-house duties that most writers can’t even imagine.
 Editors are finding less time to do the actual, you know, editing that probably attracted them to publishing in the first place.
 In fact, most editors routinely report that part of the editing they do for their authors — let’s not even get into the reading they do for manuscripts that come in on submissions — takes place at night and over the weekends.

 Editors are the ultimate gatekeepers in publishing.
 Agents are the first line of defense, in this analogy at least, against the slew of submissions that would inundate all major houses if they accepted anything unsolicited.
 Now that the gatekeepers are finding themselves with less time to edit, it has become that much more important that agents send out projects that are polished, compelling, carefully revised.
 That means agents have to do more work with a client before going out on submission, and the barrier to entry has gotten higher.